 To eliminate problems generated because of noise and vibration it is a must-get solution for these.
-There is two alternative available o reduce this problem:
+There are two alternatives available o reduce this problem:

-- To treat all noise and pressure drop in the valve body itself. or
+- To treat all noise and pressure drops in the valve body itself. or

 - To divide pressure drop into stages and create backpressure in downstream of the valve.

-The problem with the first choice is that it will need a large body of control valve that will become even expensive and also increase its weight that will create some problems with its maintenance.
+The problem with the first choice is that it will need a large body of control valve that will become even more expensive and also increase its weight which will create some problems with its maintenance.